Skip to main content

 We understand and acknowledge the responsibility to provide a safe, consensual, harassment-free environment for all artists, whether youth or adult.
 Our four pillars of values are: Inclusivity, Respect, Agency, and Joy.

-Our last production was “41 Stories Written by Kids – False Creek Elementary,” filmed Spring 2021 at The Cultch Historic Theatre and shared online with the school community and wider public.
-Check it out here!
-Before that, in Spring 2020, we presented “25 Stories Written by Kids – Nightingale Elementary,” performed live in March 2020 at Florence Nightingale Elementary School and at The Cultch Historic Theatre.
+Our last production was The Lowenskold Ring," in October, 2023.
+Before that, we produced a string of Stories projects: "32 Stories Written by Kids – Strathcona Elementary" in 2023, "27 Stories Written by Kids – Strathcona Elementary" in 2022, as well as "41 Stories Written by Kids - False Creek Elementary," filmed during lockdowns in Spring 2021.
+Before that, in Spring 2020, we presented "25 Stories Written by Kids - Nightingale Elementary," performed live in March 2020 at Florence Nightingale Elementary School and at The Cultch Historic Theatre.

 In April 2018 we presented the Vancouver premiere of Anne Washburn’s “Mr Burns, a post-electric play” on Granville Island to sold out crowds.
 Our production of Mr Burns was also used as a youth engagement initiative supported by the BC Arts Council with artist visits to classrooms, a teen-led lobby art project, and subsidized tickets for high schools.